rajeshyaksho/rajeshyaksho/README.md

 I'm going to build a portfolio website which will present my projects and skills.

-I'll be developing a 3D portfolio.
+I'll be developing a portfolio using React and Node.js.